 “A novel that quite ingeniously incorporates all manner of actual local landmarks and legends then blows them up to the level of high fantasy.
 Do yourself a favor and pick up a copy of this short, fast-reading novel soon”

-~ Chicago Center for Literature and Photography (CCLaP), read full review here
+~ Chicago Center for Literature and Photography (CCLaP), read the full review here